kevindimayuga/employee-tracker-kd/README.md

 The following steps were taken to complete the project:
 - Review the purpose of the project, the user story and acceptance criteria
 - Review the basics to starting a command-line application
-- Review JavaScript
-- Review Node.js
+- Review JavaScript, Node.js, Express and MySQL
 - Create Professional README file
 - Write code
 - Add website image/gif to README file
-- Add link to video walkthrough on how to use README generator command-line application
+- Add link to video walkthrough on how to use Employee Tracker command-line application
 - Submit URL to GitHub Repo and link to video walkthrough

 JavaScript Updates